kissflow/lcnc-sdk-js/README.md

 }]
 ```
 ---
-### Table Form functions
+### Table Row functions
 `kf.currentForm` returns a `TableForm` class which has the following functions

 ##### a) getField()
 ###### Description:
-Use this function to get the current value of the current row
+Use this function to get the value of the table row
 ###### Syntax:
 ```js
 kf.currentForm.getField(fieldId).then((res) => {...})